iamfarooq07/React-Collection-Filter/README.md

-# Broadway Pizza 🍕
+# Food Side 🍕

-A modern React & Tailwind CSS e-commerce web app for ordering pizzas online.
+A modern React and Tailwind CSS web application for ordering pizzas online, enhanced with Shadcn UI components for a clean and interactive user interface.

 Features

-Responsive UI with Tailwind CSS
+ Fully responsive UI with Tailwind CSS and Shadcn UI components

-React Router for page navigation
+ React Router for seamless page navigation

-Toast notifications for cart actions
+ Toast notifications for cart actions (add/remove items, quantity updates)

-Add, remove, and adjust pizza quantities
+ Ability to add, remove, and adjust pizza quantities in the cart

+ Clean and intuitive frontend design focused on user experience

+Technologies

+ React.js

+ Tailwind CSS

+ Shadcn UI

+ React Router

+ React Toastify (for notifications)